Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Model

 \section{Model}

-(AEVB) Auto-Encoding Variational Bayes~\cite{kingma2013auto} is among the most successful methods for learning generative models.
-Using a reparameterization trick on a set of known distributions, AEVB allows the learning to be done using SVI (Stochastic Variational Inference~\cite{rezende2014stochastic}).
-A particularly important step within AEVB is learning an approximate posterior distribution.
-This approximate posterior is commonly parameterized by a neural network in a VAE~(Variational Auto-Encoder~\cite{kingma2013auto}).
-The encoder essentially outputs the parameteres of the approximate posterior.

-In this section, we outline an alternative implementation of the AEVB algorithm for the case of incomplete data.
-We call this approach Variational Auto-Decoder (VAD) since it does not utilize an encoder to infer the paramaters of the approximate posterior.
-VAD initializes the parameters of the approximate posterior randomly and updates those parameters during the training process using gradient-based methods.
+In this section, we outline a parametric neural VB method which falls close to AEVB algorithm, but specifically for the case of incomplete data.
+We call this approach Variational Auto-Decoder (VAD) since it does not utilize a parametric encoder to infer the paramaters of the approximate posterior.
 We first outline the problem formulation, and subsequently outline the training and inference procedure for VAD.